Do you give your employees unpaid time off? Or, do you pay the vacation time and throw in a yearly bonus?

 However, if you find more and more employees complaining about your time-off policy, it might be time to give it a modern update.

-With fierce competition for talent, an incredibly diverse workforce and a shifting legislative landscape, many companies are rethinking their time-off policies.
+With fierce talent competition, an incredibly diverse workforce and a shifting legislative landscape, many companies are rethinking their time-off policies.
 In 2017, nearly one-third of all organizations increased their benefits, including time off.

 New, more flexible arrangements allow employees to find a better work-life balance, keeping them more engaged with and committed to their company.
 How, though, do you decide which policies are fair?